Pedra Branca, Singapore: Malaysian application for review and withdrawal

 On 30 Jun 2017, Malaysia applied to the ICJ to request an interpretation of the ICJ's 2008 judgment.
 This application is "separate and autonomous" from the 2 Feb application for the revision of the same judgment.
 The application invokes Article 60 of the Statute of the Court and Article 98 of the Rules of the Court.
 According to Malaysian Attorney-General Mohamed Apandi Ali, Malaysia and Singapore set up a Joint Technical Committee (JTC) for the implementation of the 2008 ICJ judgment.
 According to Malaysia, the JTC reached an impasse in November 2013, as both parties had been unable to agree over the meaning of the 2008 judgement as it concerns the South Ledge and the waters surrounding Pedra Branca.
 Explaining Malaysia's position, Malaysian Attorney-General Apandi said: "Malaysia considers that it is necessary to request an interpretation of the 2008 judgement from the ICJ as it would serve as a basis for the maintenance of orderly and peaceful relations between the parties in the management of their respective maritime zones and airspace in the future".

 Singapore's Ministry of Foreign Affairs (MFA) noted in a press statement that ICJ's judgement was "final and without appeal", as well as "clear and unambiguous".
 As a result, MFA said: "Malaysia's request for the ICJ to interpret the judgement is puzzling.
 Singapore will therefore oppose Malaysia's application for interpretation, which we consider to be both unnecessary and without merit".

 On 28 May 2018, the Malaysian government withdrew both its applications for revision and interpretation of the 2008 judgment, a move which was welcomed by Singapore's MFA, thereby discontinuing both cases before ICJ.
 Furthermore, the Statute of the International Court of Justice only allows an application for revision to be made within 10 years after the 23 May 2008 judgement, which means further applications for revision are no longer possible.
 On 25 June 2019, Malaysia's Prime Minister Mahathir Mohamad reiterated Malaysia's acceptance of the ruling, citing it as an example of how ASEAN member states have worked together based on mutual respect.

+Politics

+In 2019, Pedra Branca was added to the East Coast Group Representation Constituency (GRC) in the Parliament of Singapore for the 2020 general election.
+At the 2025 general election, it was placed under Pasir Ris–Changi GRC.